OAGC Page

 my Time-Dream and Time-Realities, Good News & Bad News.

 two responses: After the conference, my initial response was mild despair because I had a Big Opportunity and I failed.
 This didn't feel good, it wasn't fun.
 But the next day I decided to have a different response, with a resilient determination to do goal-directed actions that will be productive, because I'm confident that my ideas will be educationally beneficial so I want to continue sharing them.
-As in the past when I made a mistake and asked “why?” – so I could learn from the experience (for self-education) and “do it better” the next time – again my answer included “ineffective process” because in some parts of my Problem-Solving Process I was not effective in doing essential Problem-Solving Actions.
-Below is the story of what I didn't do in October, and what I will do in 2026.
+As in the past when I made a mistake and asked “why?” — to use my failure as feedback that will help me learn from the experience (for self-education) so I can “do it better” the next time — again my answer included “ineffective process” because in some parts of my Problem-Solving Process I was not effective in doing essential Problem-Solving Actions.
+Below is the story of what I didn't do in October – I didn't use time effectively – and what I will do in 2026.
 How?
-Motivated by personal goals and a growth mindset, I'll do Learning that improves Performing — by trying to “do my best possible learning now, so I can improve my best possible performing later” — with a current Learning Objective that will help me achieve a future Performing Objective.
+Motivated by personal goals and a growth mindset, I'll do Learning that improves Performing – by trying to “do my best possible learning now, to help me improve my best possible performing later” – with a current Learning Objective that will help me achieve a future Performing Objective. { maybe at four conferences: two STEM Innovation Summits (in TN & OH), OAGC and NAGC }

 some Good News: I'm not delusional.